Historic ties to labor

 1946

-Kaiser Permanente signed the first union contract with Kaiser Permanente nurses, who were represented by the CIO-affiliated Nurse Guild.
+Sidney R. Garfield, MD, signs the first union contract with Kaiser Permanente nurses represented by the CIO-affiliated Nurses Guild.

 1950